A WARM WELCOME

 1912

-In 1912, a German espionage agent, Carl Hans Lody fled the UK and checked into the hotel.
+In 1912, a German espionage agent, Carl Hans Lody fled the UK and checked into our hotel.
 Two Scotland Yard detectives arrived at the hotel with an arrest warrant.
-Lody grabbed a suitcase full of documents and ran to the hotel’s boiler room and attempted to burn the documents.
+Lody grabbed a suitcase full of documents and ran to the hotel’s boiler room, where he attempted to burn the documents.
 The detectives apprehended and arrested him.
-Lody was convicted and was executed by firing squad in the Tower of London.
-Lody was the subject of memorials and commemorations in Germany before and during the Second World War.
-A destroyer ship bore his name.
+He was later convicted and executed by firing squad in the Tower of London.
+Lody was the subject of memorials and commemorations in Germany before and during the Second World War, when a destroyer ship bore his name.

 1914

-World War 1 broke out which had a catastrophic effect on the Irish Tourist Industry.
-Great Southern remained open under difficult conditions throughout The Great War from 1914 to 1918.
+In 1914, World War I broke out which had a catastrophic effect on the Irish tourist industry.
+Great Southern remained open under difficult conditions throughout the four years of The Great War, which ended in 1918.

 1916